ansod/pipeline-tool/README.md

 ### Schedule a pipeline run

 Example, run a pipeline at 12am every day.
 Add the following as a cronjob by editing crontab with `crontab -e`.

 ```bash
 0 12 * * * python3 /path/to/pipeline-tool/pipeline.py -f /path/to/pipeline/file.yml
 ```

+## YAML configuration

+A pipeline is specified in a _YAML_ file (usually .yml or .yaml).
+Examples pipelines exists in examples/.

+Job types:

+- `<JobName>`: standard job added to pipeline by just specifying the name of the job.
+- `concurrent`: to be able to specify a number of jobs that should run concurrently.

+Possible configuration (added under _config_ object in pipeline file):

+- `fail-fast: true|false`: whether jobs should be canceled if a previous job has failed.
+- `verbose: true|false`: whether stdout and stderr should be displayed for each job.